foxford/event/docs/src/impl/message_handling.md

 Along with the `Context` it passes message properties and handling start timestamp.
 The latter is necessary for calculating timing properties of outgoing messages.

-The handler retuns a vector of outgoing messages.
+The handler returns a vector of outgoing messages.
 Usually it's a response and maybe a broadcast notification.
 When it's done `MessageHandler` publishes these messages.

 ## Handling events